Gets or sets the properties and calculated values that are included in the retrieved data.

 Assembly: System.Web.Extensions (in System.Web.Extensions.dll)

-If you do not set the LinqDataSource control retrieves all the properties (data columns) from the data object.
-You use the property to retrieve a subset of properties from the object or to calculate new values when the data is being retrieved.property, the
+If you do not set the property, the LinqDataSource control retrieves all the properties (data columns) from the data object.
+You use the property to retrieve a subset of properties from the object or to calculate new values when the data is being retrieved.

 If you retrieve a subset of properties from the data object, the LinqDataSource control dynamically creates a class that contains only the properties that you specify in the property.
 A class is also created dynamically if you calculate properties that are not properties in the data object.
 In these cases, the object returned from the query is not an instance of the class that is specified in the TableName property.
 Instead, you must use the new method in the property to indicate that a new class is returned from the query.
 For example, to return only the FirstName and LastName properties from an object that contains more than these properties, set the property to new(FirstName, LastName).
 The LinqDataSource control will dynamically create the new class that you specified in the new method.